Briana McDonagh

 Things to consider

-• You build no equity during the interest-only period
+• You do not pay off your mortgage during the interest-only period

 • Repayments increase when switching to P&I